ivmai/bdwgc/doc/gcinterface.md

 like, instead of performing an entire collection at once.
 This is likely to increase total running time.
-It will improve response on a platform that either has suitable support in the garbage collector (Linux and most Unix versions, Win32 if the collector was suitably built) or if _stubborn_ allocation is used (see `gc.h`).
+It will improve response on a platform that either has suitable support in the garbage collector (Linux and most Unix versions, Win32 if the collector was suitably built).
 On many platforms this interacts poorly with system calls that write to the garbage collected heap.

 **`GC_warn_proc GC_set_warn_proc(GC_warn_proc)`** - Replace the default
 procedure used by the collector to print warnings.
 The collector may otherwise